 SELECT * FROM <table_name>, the ODAS Planner needs to check the metadata of any data file that is part of the query.

-Large tables may have many files and slower file systems for metadata operations, such as S3, will require more time than what is configured as a timeout between the client and the ODAS Planer.
+Large tables may have many files and slower file systems, such as S3, will require more time than the timeout configured between the client and the ODAS Planner.

 recordservice.planner.rpc.timeoutMs=300000 # 5 mins in milliseconds